-No cell phone use in class.
+No cell phone use in class including optional classes.
 Cell phones must be put away and on "do not disturb"/silence mode.

 No food during class time.
 You may have bottled beverages (w/ lids) or travel mugs with lids.

 No sleeping in class.